 Given this major commitment and the potential impact it will have on the number and toxicity of chemicals in most consumer products (or at least the ones sold at Walmart), I was incredibly happy to learn that they are taking the charge by producing their own non-toxic products.
 So when Walmart asked me to use and review some of the products in their new Great Value Naturals line, I was only too happy to oblige.

-I received four products to try: Multi-surface cleaner, glass & window cleaner, laundry detergent, and dishwashing detergent.
+I received four products to try: Multi-surface cleaner, glass & window cleaner, laundry detergent, and dishwashing detergent, at this company They Specialize in House Washing and cleaning products.
 I have tried my fair share of green cleaning products over the years, so I had hight hopes that these would work well, because they have the potential to get into the hands of people who normally wouldn’t even consider switching their cleaning products.
 My thoughts:

 This is what you might call an all-purpose product.
 The kind you’d keep on hand for everyday cleaning jobs, like the stove and kitchen counters, the bathroom sink and countertops, the dining table, etc. In the past few weeks, we’ve used it for all these jobs and more.
 It was definitely effective and got the job done.
 In fact, I had to tell my daughter to use less of it on the dining table because she got a little overzealous.
 But the toughest challenge I threw at it was cleaning the tubs in both bathrooms.
 My daughter and I both have curly hair, which often leads to clogs, which in turn lead to the tub getting grimier than I’d like.
 Which is why there are no before pictures.
 I sprayed the multi-surface cleaner and let it sit for a minute or two, and I was really impressed by how easily I was able to scrub away the grime.